 The most advanced routers let you experience the two bases.
 To get these options, you only need to purchase a wood router with the fixed base and plunge based.
-The interchangeable best wood router let you switch to a different base.
+The interchangeable best wood router for the money let you switch to a different base.
 For instance, you can remove the motor from a base and place it to another.

 Thus, with the interchangeable bases, you can explore your creativity by perfecting furniture designs.
 Also, it gives you the advantage of having two types of bases without paying more.
 Because it is a multipurpose device, the interchangeable base router is far better than the other two.

-Best Wood Router Maintenance Tips And Tricks
+Wood Router Maintenance Tips And Tricks

-After you have read the best wood router reviews and taken the tool home, it is time to know how you can keep it functional and durable.
+After you have read the wood router reviews and taken the tool home, it is time to know how you can keep it functional and durable.
 Many people have excellent tools at home, but they don’t use them right.
 If want to take care of your tool, follow the tips below.